 Before the procedure, you will need to sign a consent form.
-This gives your doctor
+This gives your healthcare

-permission to do the procedure.
-It also states that you fully understand the risks
+provider permission to do the procedure.
+It also states that you fully understand

-and benefits of the procedure and have had all of your questions answered.
-Before
+the risks and benefits of the procedure and have had all your questions answered.

-you sign, be sure all of your questions are answered.
+Before you sign any consent forms, be sure all your questions are answered.

 Ask your healthcare provider how to prepare for your procedure.
-Tell him or her about
+Tell your provider

-all the medicines you take.
-This includes over-the-counter medicines such as aspirin,
+about all the medicines you take.
+This includes over-the-counter medicines such as

-vitamins, and herbal supplements.
-You may need to stop taking some medicines ahead
+aspirin, vitamins, and herbal supplements.
+You may need to stop taking some medicines

-of time, such as blood thinners.
-If you smoke, you’ll need to stop before your procedure.
+ahead of time, such as blood thinners.
+If you smoke, you’ll need to stop before your

 Before the procedure, tell the medical team if you: